Top 10 Indy 500s ranked: Andretti, Foyt and more

-The 104th Indianapolis 500 will take place this weekend, having been postponed from its usual May slot thanks to the coronavirus pandemic.
-In celebration of America's greatest race, it's an opportune time to look back at some of the Brickyard's finest moments.
+The 105th Indianapolis 500 will take place this weekend, returning to its traditional May slot after being moved to August last year due to the coronavirus pandemic.
+In celebration of America's greatest race, it's an opportune time to look back at some of the Brickyard's finest moments

 The famous event was first run in 1911, so picking out the best editions was a tough task.